4ndio/coursera-get-and-clean-data-project/CodeBook.md

 ## Study design and data processing

-The purpose of this project is to transform a subset of a messy data set into a tidy dataset.
+The purpose of this project is to transform a subset of a messy data set into a tidy data set.
 There is no study design for this project, because no study is conducted.

 All of the data manipulations described in this CodeBook can be found in the following script:
 * run_analysis.R

-The script
-downloads the original data set, combines the original training and test data sets, and then constructs a tidy data set from a subset of the full original data set.
+The script downloads the original data set, combines the original training and test data sets, and then constructs a tidy data set from a subset of the full original data set.

 ### Collection of the raw data.